Nexenta/nexentastor-csi-driver/README.md

 ## Installation

 1. Create NexentaStor dataset for the driver, example: `csiDriverPool/csiDriverDataset`.
-   By default driver will create filesystems in this dataset, and share them in order to create Kubernetes volumes.
+   By default, the driver will create filesystems in this dataset and mount them to use as Kubernetes volumes.
 2. Clone driver repository
    ```bash
    git clone https://github.com/Nexenta/nexentastor-csi-driver.git